the-vegetarian-vampire/Smart-Contract-Resources/README.md

    - implementation contract
    - proxy contract --> points to correct implementation
    - the user makes calls to proxy
    - the admin decides which contract to upgrade etc
+   - small proxies, usually referred to as `clones` can be used to deploy code only once and re-use it over and over again.

 `pure` - static, does not effect or modify state, more computational [free function]

+`Quality Assurance` (QA) - ensure the functionality, security, and efficiency of the smart contract code.

 `revert` - gives back gas but loses some in process